 A copy of the Applicant’s most recent audit must be included or on file with OHFA.
 If on file with OHFA, the Applicant must provide details of when it was submitted and to whom.

-If the audit is for a period ending before June 30, 2024, a statement that the most recent audit available is included or on file, a report on the current status of the new audit, and an expected completion date for the new audit must be provided.
+If the audit is for a period ending before June 30, 2025, a statement that the most recent audit available is included or on file, a report on the current status of the new audit, and an expected completion date for the new audit must be provided.
 Failure to provide all three will disqualify the Application.
-The “period ending before June 30, 2024” refers to the Applicant’s Fiscal Year.
-It has nothing to do with the date of the preparation of the audit.
+The “period ending before June 30, 2025” refers to the Applicant’s Fiscal Year, not the date of the preparation of the audit.

 Applicant must fully explain all audit findings, reportable conditions, or program compliance issues noted in the audit.
 The explanation must fully detail actions taken to clear the issues.
 The Applicant must submit the corrective action plan.
 If any deficiency or reportable conditions have not been stated and/or corrected, the Application may be ineligible for funding.